 However, long fur will be left on his chest and neck, forming a “lion’s mane” and a small amount is also left on his tail.

 Boo Pomeranian Haircut

 Pomeranian Haircuts Teddy Bear Style

-To carry out the pom teddy bear cut or pomeranian puppy cut, you shave the entire dog’s hair to a standard length of 1/2 to 1 inch.
+To carry out the Pomeranian teddy bear cut or pomeranian puppy cut, you shave the entire dog’s hair to a standard length of 1/2 to 1 inch.

 The Pomeranian Show Cut

-The Pomeranian show cut is a necessity for show Pomeranians.
+The Pomeranian show cut is a necessity for all show Pomeranians.
 All loose straggly hairs are trimmed to the same length, with a view to creating a visual circle shape and making the coat appear to be thicker than it really is.

 Often the show Pomeranian trim may be modified to enhance the dog’s assets and disguise any faults.
 An example of this is trimming the ruff and pants short to help make the Pomeranian look shorter than he is.